The hardest, yet most important decision you make when deciding to become a full-time RVer is which rig to buy. After all, it’s your home!

 Not being very mechanically inclined, it felt less intimidating to us to do the regular maintenance on our truck, rather than a class A motorhome’s power train.
 Plus, it’s much easier to find a shop to service a regular ole’ truck, than it is to find one that will service your motorhome.
 But, because we were adamant about buying something used and in cash, we felt more comfortable.

 Fifth wheels have pass-through storage underneath that offers ample space that some travel trailers don’t have.
 In addition to this space, as we mentioned above, we get extra storage in the bed of our truck.
 Even though the hitch takes up quite a bit of space in the bed, while you are traveling you can have tubs or coolers, etc. in the fifth wheel.
 Then when you detach, you can move them into the bed of the truck while you’re parked.
-We keep a bed cover on our truck so we don’t get things stolen.
+We keep this bed cover on our truck so we don’t get things stolen.

 This was one of the top reasons we chose a fifth wheel.
 We knew we wanted quite a bit of space and length, but we also knew we would sometimes be camping in tight spots.
 Because of the pivot point of a fifth wheel, and didn’t want to be limited because of maneuverability.
 While we obviously aren’t as maneuverable as a van or truck camper, we haven’t come across a spot we couldn’t get into yet.